EliaKobayashi/Dietary_Application_Project/README.md

 ### Success Criteria:

-1. The application should have a log in system that checks if the email and password is correct
+1. The application should have a log in system that checks if the email and password is correct with data validation.
 2. The application should have a register system that registers the inputted username, email, and password.
 3. The passwords of users should be encoded in a secure manner.
 4. After the user logs in, the user should be able to pick whether they want to log their nutrients intake or monitor their nutrients intakes.